dadrus/heimdall/DockerHub-README.md

 * a **Reverse Proxy** in front of your upstream API or web server that rejects unauthorized requests and forwards authorized ones to your end points, or as
 * a **Decision Service**, which integrates with your API Gateway (Kong, NGNIX, Envoy, Traefik, etc.) and then acts as a Policy Decision Point.

-## Run heimdall in Decision API operation mode
+## Run heimdall in Decision operation mode

 Create a configuration file named `heimdall.yaml`: